 - Higher ISO levels – I don’t know how good ISO 12,800 looks on the Nikon D3100, since I have not seen any sample images yet, but it is certainly a bold move by Nikon.
 Again, this also means we will be getting at least the same ISO levels on all future cameras.

 - New EXPEED2 processor – finally, all new Nikon bodies will have a much faster processor that can handle a lot more load.

 - 1080p movie mode – the previous EXPEED processor simply could not handle the large bandwidth that 1080p video requires.
 I was hoping for more fps than 24 on 1080p, but I guess we will see that on higher-end bodies later.

 Everything else is pretty standard.
-The camera will retail for $699.95 with the 18-55mm f/3.5-5.6G VR kit lens and it is already available for pre-order at B&H.
+The camera will retail for $699.95 with the 18-55mm f/3.5-5.6G VR kit lens and it is already available for pre-order at all major outlets.

 Sample images from the Nikon D3100 are available here, but they are all at ISO 100 and 200…

 An update to Nikon D90 is supposed to come out later this year and I’m hoping that it will be a major upgrade with more new exciting features.
 Higher ISO with low noise levels is what photographers always hope for, so I hope Nikon will deliver!

 P.S.
 The new Nikon D3100 is on its way to me, so I will be writing a detailed review on it very soon!
 Stay tuned! :)